-CC.3.MD.1 Tell and write time to the nearest minute and measure time intervals in minutes.
+Tell and write time to the nearest minute and measure time intervals in minutes.
 Solve word problems involving addition and subtraction of time intervals in minutes, e.g., by representing the problem on a number line diagram.

-MP 1, 2, 3 MP 1, 2, 3, 4, 5, 6, 7, 8 le Digital Student Experience Code Teacher Resources Code Digital Student Experience Code Teacher Resources Code U39 Digital Student Experience Measurement and Data Analysis - Elapsed Time on a Number Line Code U39 Teacher Resources Elapsed Time within One-Hour
+Code Digital Student Experience Code Teacher Resources U39 Elapsed Time Across Hours